gracemwai/Feature-Engineering/README.md

-# Titanic - Machine Learning from Disaster Titanic
+# Titanic - Machine Learning from Disaster

 ##  Project Overview
 This project builds a predictive model to determine which passengers survived the Titanic shipwreck using passenger data (such as age, gender, socio-economic class, etc.).
 This is a binary classification problem focused on data preprocessing, feature engineering, and model evaluation.